karlward/PeteRepeater/README.md

 PeteRepeater
 ============

 Pete and Repeat are sitting on a boat.
-Pete jumps out of the boat
+Pete jumps out of the boat.
+Who is still in the boat?

 PeteRepeater is a live audio looper with a novel physical interface for control.